vippsas/vipps-developers/test-environment.md

 **Please note:** For production, Vipps only offers [Direct capture](common-topics/reserve-and-capture.md#direct-capture) for merchants that use Vipps through a partner.
-In the test environment, you can do this by creating a sale unit where direct capture is allowed.
+In the test environment, you can do this by creating a sales unit where direct capture is allowed.

 ### Limitations of the test environment